waltherwj/AI-and-FEA-model/README.md

 * Feed inputs and geometry, target is displacement field > learns mapping to displacement field
   * This step is only done so that it can learn how to map inputs to displacement and not be reliant on a third party model to generate a displacement field.
 The end goal is to have the displacement field be directly fed into the network experimentally.
 * Feed displacement field into another neural network, which learns a mapping from that into a simplified stress and strain output at selected nodes, in essence creating a super-element if the displacement field step, which is intermediary, is not considered.
+  * Alternatively, with a network that is able to predict a displacement field directly from inputs, we can go back to engineering principles and calculates stresses and strains from that.
+This would reintroduce a lot of assumptions, however it might be worth it in terms of computation

 ### Bonus Objectives